-- The job search process can feel overwhelming at times, especially when you’re not sure where to begin.
+- The job search process can feel overwhelming at times, especially when unsure where to begin.
 It can feel as though there are mistakes to make around every corner.

 - We’re exploring a few of the missteps that most job-seekers in your field take when looking to land the position of their dreams.

 - Knowing how to avoid these stumbling blocks can help open a clear path toward the meaningful role you prefer.

 Avoid These Mistakes When Job Hunting in 2022

 Is your job search feeling more like a maze lately?

-You find a new lead and follow it, but before it can transpire into anything, it’s gone again.
-The cycle can make your quest to advance your career at a residential construction executive feel like a never-ending game of catch-up.
+You find a new lead and follow it, but it’s gone again before it can transpire into anything.
+The cycle can make your quest to advance your career as a residential construction executive feel like a never-ending game of catch-up.

 The good news?
 It doesn’t have to be this way.

 Rambling on Your

-You want to make sure your resume covers the essential parts of your work history, skills, and competencies.
+You want to make sure your resume is updated with pertinent information and covers the essential parts of your work history, skills, and competencies.

-That said, resist the urge to list every single duty you’ve ever performed at every job you’ve held for the last 20 years.
+That said, resist the urge to list every duty you’ve ever performed at every job you’ve held for the last 20 years.
 You can also leave off your high school graduation date, your hobbies, and any other details that aren’t relevant to the position.

 The same applies to a paragraph-long objective, where all of your skills get lost in a sea of commas.

 Your best bet?
 Tailor your

-Highlight only the experience, abilities you have that make you an excellent fit for the responsibilities this position requires.
-Hiring managers usually work off a template, and unless your resume helps them check off their boxes, they’ll likely pass your three-page tome over for a more succinct competitor’s.
+Highlight only the experience and abilities you have that make you an excellent fit for this position’s responsibilities.
+Hiring managers usually work off a template, and unless your

 Applying for the Wrong Job

 Want to optimize the time you spend job hunting?
-Make sure you’re only going after jobs that you’re overqualified to perform.
+Make sure you’re only going after jobs you’re overqualified to perform.